zabbonat/AI-COVID19-interdisciplinarity/README.md

 # Repository structure

 - `/DATA` contains the data used for the econometric model
-    - `data.csv` - csv file
+    - `data_main.csv` - csv file
+    -  `Reference&Citations.rar` - .rar file containing data_reference.csv & data_citation.csv
 - `/CODE` contains the code used for the econometric model and to build indexes and metrics
-    - `ai-corona-interdisciplinarity.py ` - Python file that could be open also as a jupyter notebook and which contains the process for building the metrics and indexes
+    - `Metrics.ipynb ` - Jupyter Notebok which contains the process for building the metrics and indexes
-    - `rEconometrics.R` - R file which contains the three built econometric models
+    - `rEconometrics.R` - R file which contains the econometric models